hexskrt/Aleo-Prover/README.md

 Please remember to save the account private key and view key.
 The following is an example output:

-Attention - Remember to store this account private key and view key.

 ```
  Attention - Remember to store this account private key and view key.